polarbirke/svala/README.md

 - **Responsive**.
 It should go without saying, but yes: Svala handles your breakpoints and generates classes for responsive use, e.g. `.hidden@desktop` or `.lg:hidden` – it's up to you how you configure it.
 - **Small footprint**.
 There is no default output – Svala only generates what you configure.
 Grow your utility classes with the requirements of your project and keep your CSS lean and clean.

 If you have not heard of utility classes or design tokens before, there are plenty of fantastic articles about them online – use your search engine of choice!
-You can also read ["CSS and Scalability"](http://mrmrs.io/writing/2016/03/24/scalable-css/) by Adam Morse, the creator of [Tachyons](https://tachyons.io/).
-This is the article that literally rewired our brain when it was published.
+You can also watch ["In Defense of Utility-First CSS"](https://www.youtube.com/watch?v=R50q4NES6Iw), an excellent talk by Sarah Dayan at dotCSS 2019, or read ["CSS and Scalability"](http://mrmrs.io/writing/2016/03/24/scalable-css/) by Adam Morse, the creator of [Tachyons](https://tachyons.io/) (this is the article that literally rewired our brain when it was published).

 ## Installation